lanl-aea/waves/README.rst

 .. docs-start-do-not-remove

 The documentation build is automated with SCons as the ``documentation`` target.
+The HTML documentation builds to ``waves/build/docs/html/index.html``

 - Build the `WAVES`_ documentation